rrigato/architecture/nassim_taleb/antifragile.md

 - Evaluate every prediction based on whether inaccuracies provide asymetrical benefits or harms

 - There is a link between the stressors of exercise and the stressors of deprivation of various food groups

+- Living one more day can either confirm your theory that you are immortal or prove that you're one day closer to your demise

+- As humans we reduce the dimensionality of evidence into post-hoc explanations in order for them to be remembered

+- Focus on predicting the consequences or outcome of an event as opposed to the probability of that event occurring

+- An ad hominem attack against an intellectual instead of an idea is the highest form of flattery